 And, when it comes to magic, one of the most potent times to set an intention, manifest your desires, or do a spell is on the full moon.
 It was also the time of the month when it’s easiest to see what you’re doing outside at night.
 Which is usually helpful for rituals.
 So, when is the next full moon?

-Below, you’ll find the full moon calendar for 2023 and 2024, the astrological sign each full moon falls in, and the Farmer’s Almanac names for those moons.
+Below, you’ll find the Full Moon calendar for 2025, a look back at those for 2024, the astrological sign each falls in, and the Full Moon names and their spiritual meanings.

 What Is the Full Moon Calendar for 2024?